LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 - Simulate 10,000 corporate transactions in the Nordic banking market (SEK, DKK, NOK).
 - Identify red flags linked to trade-based money laundering (TBML) such as:
   - Unusual turnover spikes
-  - Payments to sanctioned or risky jurisdictions
+  - Payments made to sanctioned or high-risk counterparties
   - Splitting Payment
-- Feature Engineering: Turnover jump %, off-hours activity, payment splitting, risky country exposure, and more.
+- Feature Engineering: Turnover jump %, payment splitting, risky country exposure, and more.
 - Use the *Riksbanken API* to convert transaction amounts to EUR for consistency in analysis and decision-making.

 ---